Peroni (company)

-Peroni S.p.A. is a company headquartered in Gallarate, Italy.
-Peroni is an Italian brand that is worldwide known by theatrical productions because of its manufacturing of cycloramas, theater drapes and stage curtains and other materials for scenography.
+Peroni S.p.A. is a company headquartered in Gallarate, Italy that manufactures cycloramas, theater drapes and stage curtains and other materials for scenography.

 History

-Peroni established a weaving mill near the end of 18th Century in Gallarate, a city in the main cotton weaving industrial district of Lombardy, in Northwest Italy.

-The firm had been producing cotton and linen blankets for more than a hundred years when, at the beginning of 20th Century, it began the manufacturing of big size cotton fabrics for scenic painting like canvas and later cotton tulle that became its main products.

-Around 1980 Peroni also started the manufacturing of vinyl projection screens and rear-projection screens, these last widely used for stage lighting too by theatrical shows, and that of stage machineries.
+Peroni established a weaving mill in Gallarate in Lombardy in the late 1700s.
+In the early 1900s its production shifted from cotton and linen blankets to large cotton fabrics for scenic painting like canvas and later cotton tulle.
+Around 1980 Peroni also started manufacturing vinyl projection screens and rear-projection screens used for stage lighting by theatrical shows.
+The company continues to be owned and managed by the founding family.

-The company is still owned and managed by the founder family and nowadays it seems to be constantly involved in the production of important shows as it is witnessed by the many examples that can be watched in its website.